On Runge type theorems for solutions to strongly uniformly parabolic operators: Introduction

 Section \S \ref{s.1} is devoted to the uniform approximation on compact subsets of the domain $G_1 \subset {\mathbb R}^{n+1}$ of the elements of the space $S_{\mathcal L} (G_1)$ consisting of continuous solutions to the equation ${\mathcal L} u = 0$ in $G_1$ by the elements of the space $S_{\mathcal L} (G_2)$ where the domain $G_2$ contains $G_1$.
-Similarly to the case of the heat equation, the space $S_{\mathcal L} (G_2)$ is dense in $S_{\mathcal L} (G_1)$ if and only if for each $t \in {\mathcal I}$ the complement of the set $G_1 (t) = \{x \in {\mathbb R}^n: (x,t) \in G_1\}$ in the set $G_2 (t)$ has no compact (non-empty) components.
-Actually, taking in accounts a small gap in the proof of the approximation theorem for the heat equation in \cite{D80} (that was discovered by \cite{GauTa10}) concerned with rather general assumptions on the structure of the domains considered as Runge's pairs in this particular situation, we additionally assume some regularity of the domains' boundaries, see assumption $(A)$, in section \S \ref{s.1}.
+We prove that, under reasonable assumptions on the regularity of the coefficients of the operator $L$, the space $S_{\mathcal L} (G_2)$ is dense in $S_{\mathcal L} (G_1)$ if and only if for each $t \in {\mathcal I}$ the complement of the set $G_1 (t) = \{x \in {\mathbb R}^n: (x,t) \in G_1\}$ in the set $G_2 (t)$ has no compact (non-empty) components; this is quite similar to the case of the heat equation.
+Actually, taking in accounts a small gap in the proof of the approximation theorem for the heat equation in \cite{D80} (that was discovered by \cite{GauTa10}) concerned with rather general assumptions on the structure of the domains considered as Runge's pairs in this particular situation, we additionally assume some regularity of the domains' boundaries, see assumption $\mathrm{(A)}$, in section \S \ref{s.1}.

 In the section \S \ref{s.2} we consider a more subtle problem of approximation of solutions to parabolic operator ${\mathcal L}$ from the Lebesgue class $L^2(G_1)$ by more regular solutions in a bigger domain $G_2$.
-We present a solution to this problem in the case where $G_1$ is a bounded domain with piece-wise smooth boundary with additional geometric restrictions (see $(A1)$, $(A2)$).
+We present a solution to this problem in the case where $G_1$ is a bounded domain with piece-wise smooth boundary with additional geometric restrictions (see $\mathrm{(A1)}$, $\mathrm{(A2)}$).
 Finally, as a by-product, we obtain the theorem on existence of bases with double orthogonality property in Sobolev type spaces of solutions to parabolic systems.